-If the student's declared program of study is the joint degree at the beginning of their coursework, they must apply to, and be accepted by, both programs.
+If a student's declared program of study is the joint degree at the beginning of their coursework, they must apply to, and be accepted by, both programs.
 Additionally, all requirements, including any additional prerequisites, for the joint degree must be completed before the degree is conferred.
-For example if a student's "Declared Program of Study" is the joint MHA/MBA degree, they must apply to and be accepted both by the Department of Health Administration and the School of Business.
-Upon completion of all 54 SH of coursework (36 SH are required for the MHA degree and an additional 18 SH are required for the joint MHA/MBA degree) students receive their degree reflective of MHA/MBA which is reflected on the official transcript.
+For example if a student's "Declared Program of Study" is the joint MHA/MBA degree, they must apply to and be accepted both by Health Administration and the School of Business.
+Upon completion of all 57 SH of coursework (39 SH are required for the MHA degree and an additional 21 SH are required for the joint MHA/MBA degree) students receive their MHA/MBA and it is noted on the official transcript.